Famous Female Pirates - Women in Piracy

 One of the most famous fictional female pirates that were active in Caribbean is without a doubt Charlotte de Berry.
 Although no one can claim the accuracy of the tales that were created about her, stories about her life still circulate in the modern popular culture.

-To this day, Grace O’ Malley remains one of the most important figures in the Irish folklore.
-Here you can find out more about her interesting life, which fueled many modern legends and myths that are still popular today.
+To this day, Grace O’ Malley remains one of the most prominent figures in the Irish folklore.
+Here you can find out more about her fascinating life, which fueled many modern legends and myths that are still popular today.

 Mary Read is today remembered as one of the only two women which records can be found in historical records of the age today known as Golden Age of Piracy.
 Find out more about this fierce fighter who served on the crew of the John Rackham’s famous pirate ship “The Revenge”.